astronomer/docs/astro/dag-metrics.md

 ---
-sidebar_label: 'DAGs'
+sidebar_label: 'View DAG runs'
-title: 'View DAG metrics in Astro'
+title: 'View DAG runs in Astro'
 id: dag-metrics
 description: "Learn how to monitor Pipeline performance, health, and total task volume in the Astro UI.
 These metrics can help you with resource allocation and issue troubleshooting."
 ---